xLSTM-PINN: Memory-Gated Spectral Remodeling for Physics-Informed Learning

 \section{Introduction}

-Physics-Informed Neural Networks (PINNs)\cite{raissi2019physics,xing2025modeling,li20252d,xu2025preprocessing,lin2025monte,yokota2024physics} have emerged as a powerful framework for solving partial differential equations (PDEs) by embedding physical laws directly into neural training.
-However, their effectiveness is fundamentally limited by a pronounced spectral bias—the inherent tendency of neural networks to learn low-frequency components faster than high-frequency modes.
-This imbalance impedes the accurate resolution of steep gradients, sharp interfaces, and high-wavenumber dynamics, which are crucial in many real-world physical systems.
-Overcoming this spectral bias is therefore central to enhancing the fidelity and applicability of physics-informed learning.
+Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics,xing2025modeling,li20252d,xu2025preprocessing,lin2025monte,yokota2024physics} have established themselves as a powerful framework for solving partial differential equations (PDEs) by directly embedding physical laws into the learning process.
+Despite their conceptual appeal, these models face a fundamental limitation known as spectral bias—a systematic tendency to prioritize low-frequency components during training while struggling to capture high-frequency modes.
+This imbalance manifests as poor resolution of steep gradients, blurred interfaces, and inaccurate high-wavenumber dynamics, significantly restricting PINNs' practical utility across many scientific and engineering domains.
+Consequently, overcoming spectral bias has become a central challenge in advancing physics-informed learning.

-Numerous studies have attempted to mitigate spectral bias in PINNs by modifying network architectures, introducing Fourier-based features\cite{hou2025fourier,aghaee2024performance,ortiz2025physics,li2024solving,sallam2023use}, or designing frequency-aware sampling strategies\cite{zeng2025application,yang2023dmis,daw2022mitigating,celaya2025adaptive}.
-While these efforts have yielded partial success—such as enhanced recovery of oscillatory solutions or localized accuracy improvement—they often incur trade-offs in scalability, stability, or implementation complexity.
-Some approaches\cite{farhani2022momentum,fesser2023understanding,mustajab2024physics,liu2025diminishing} require manual frequency supervision or spectral priors, while others tightly couple the training process to specific PDE types or spatial domains, thus undermining generalization.
-Moreover, most existing schemes do not directly address the representational inefficiency at the layer level that underlies spectral degradation, especially in deeper PINN stacks\cite{kashefi2025pointnet,xu2024building,kashefi2025physics,kashefi2024kolmogorov,kashefi2022physics,tao2025operator}.
-This motivates the exploration of architectural innovations that can implicitly enhance spectrum resolution without altering loss terms, gradient flows, or optimization schedules.

-Among recent advances in neural representation design, xLSTM\cite{beck2024xlstm} has emerged as a promising architecture featuring gated memory dynamics and residual micro-steps within each layer.
-This structure introduces intra-layer recursion that enables richer, more flexible information flow without increasing the number of trainable parameters.
-By repeatedly refining intermediate states through lightweight memory updates, xLSTM effectively deepens the computational trajectory of each layer and shows strong potential in capturing high-frequency patterns that conventional feedforward models often miss.
-Although originally developed for general sequence modeling, its capacity for dynamic, spectrum-sensitive representation makes it a compelling candidate for addressing the spectral bias inherent in PINNs.